dphfox/wolf/docs/01-philosophy/05-pointers.md

 Firstly, pointers are an implicit data dependency which do not need to be declared.
 This is a leaky abstraction as the surrounding application still needs to consider this data dependency, but it is not declared anywhere.

-Consider this hypothetical example of an array of employees, and a function returning a pointer/reference to a "receptionist":
+Consider this hypothetical example of an array of employees.

 <!--wolf-->
 ```